Frequently Asked Questions

 Yes, you still need to take the TOEFL or IELTS.
 A Master's, MBA, or Ph.D. degree from the United States DOES NOT exempt you from the TOEFL or IELTS.
 Work experience in the United States also DOES NOT exempt you from taking the TOEFL or IELTS.

 *Visit the International Students page for more information.

 Can I apply to more than one program at USC?

-Yes, but you must complete all program specific questions (quadrant IV) and pay the application fee for each program.
-You only need to submit your application materials (transcript, test scores, etc.) once.
+You can only apply for up to 3 programs per cycle.
+You must complete all program specific questions (quadrant IV) and pay the application fee for each program.
+You only need to submit your other application materials (transcript, test scores, etc.) once.

 Who is considered an international applicant?

 All applicants that are not United States nationals, and will be entering, or have already entered, the United States with an F-1 or J-1 student visa, should apply as an international student.
 Applicants who already reside in the United States and hold other non-immigrant visas (for example, E2, H2 or L2) are also considered international students.

 Permanent residents of the United States, naturalized U.S. citizens, and U.S. citizens residing abroad and attending a university outside the United States are not considered international students.

 *Visit the International Student page for more information.